guidance-guarantee-programme/pension_guidance/content/pension_summary/transferring_my_pension_to_another_provider.en.md

 * have to pay fees
 * lose any right you have to take your money at a certain age
-* lose any special features, eg a guaranteed annuity rate
+* lose any special features, e.g. a guaranteed annuity rate
 * lose any right to take a tax-free lump sum of more than 25% of your pension pot

 You should also ask the provider you’re moving to if you’ll have to make regular payments into the new pension.